 - Use for example a 16C950 UART from PLX Technology (previous Oxford Semiconductor) and write a driver that uses 16-bit buffers and preserves the synchronization between bytes and flags.
 This is also a good solution, but it will usually require an extension board, which may not be available or possible to mount.

-- Use the MaxLinear XR21V141x, XR21B1411 or any newer family of USB-serial converters in Wide mode as shown in the test program.
-This is good enough for debugging and user interface, but not good enough for example for industrial automation.
+- Use the MaxLinear XR21V141x, XR21B1411 or any newer family of USB-serial converters in Wide mode as shown in the test program and consider to send Break before the message and not after.
+This is good enough for debugging and user interface, but may not be good enough for example for industrial automation.

 We have a small test program written in Microsoft VB.NET for framework 2.0, which is the only tested .Net version, where you can live with the bugs.
 It throws an unhanded exception if you remove the USB plug, but otherwise it works.
 All newer versions up to at least 3.5 SP1 are completely useless.
 Microsoft tried to dig down in the "hornet's nest" to fix the bug, but didn't succeed and instead destroyed everything!
 You can download the entire source code as zip file here: www.max-i.org/MaxiTesterExar.zip or just the executable: www.max-i.org/MaxiTesterExar.exe .
 When the zip-archive is unzipped, open the folder MaxiTesterExar.
 You can then choose to open the VB program by clicking on MaxiTesterExar.sln or you can navigate to the exe file in MaxiTesterExar/bin/Release/MaxiTesterExar.exe.
 The test program will be updated from time to time as new features are added, but the version should be at least V10.0 to be usable with specification 10.x and 11.x (check the name in the upper left corner of the form).